 7. Stay calm and focused.

 You may find the topic very difficult, or the accent very hard to understand.
 Don’t freak out, just take a deep breath, stay focused and try and understand as much as you can.

 To get a good score in the IELTS Listening section, you need to be able to listen, read and write at the same time.
 This is not easy in your native language, so it’s even harder in an English test!
 Make sure you practice using all these skills at once.

 You will not lose marks for an incorrect answer, so even if you don’t know, guess!

 10. Practice, practice, practice.

 The best thing you can do to ace the IELTS Listening test is to take an IELTS preparation course.
 At English Key we provide excellent IELTS preparation courses with native speaking teachers, extensive resources and practice exams for both IELTS General Training and IELTS Academic.
-To start an IELTS coaching course, or to simply find out more, contact us online, or by dropping into one of our English Key centers in Sydney or Melbourne.
+To start an IELTS coaching course, or to simply find out more, contact us online, or by dropping into one of our English Key centers in Adelaide or Melbourne.

 Practice Test Listening

 Practise makes perfect, so here are some links to practise tests available online: